-Each county may submit 2 entries total from 50401, 50402, 50403, 50404, 50405; and 1 from 50406.
+Each county may submit 2 entries total from 50380, 50381, 50382, 50383, 50384; and 1 from 50385.

-Members must be a member of an approved 4-H Shooting Sports Club to exhibit.
-All exhibits should be posters or standalone items suitable for display to the general public.
+Participants must be a member of an approved 4-H Shooting Sports Club to exhibit.
+All exhibits should be posters or stand-alone items suitable for display to the general public.
 Stand-alone items have the intent to enhance the discipline such as a quiver, gun case, gun sling, locking cabinet, gun or target stand, sporting clays equipment wagon, etc. Exhibits deemed to be inappropriate by a superintendent will not be displayed.

-NOTE: Shooting Sports Displays are prohibited from displaying the following:
+NOTE: Shooting Sports Displays have the following prohibitions:

-- No live ammunition - No knives or arrow tips (including field points, hunting broadheads, etc.) - No functional or non-functional bows, firearms or firearm parts that could be reassembled are allowed. - No humanoid shaped targets or reference to paintball, laser tag, air-soft, or pointing of any type of firearm or bow toward another person is allowed. - No display involving primarily tactical design firearms (i.e. AR platform or military type firearms) - No reference or use of the word "weapon" should be used in a display - Make sure there are no safety violations in your display.
-(Example: no earplugs or safety glasses in a picture of a person shooting a firearm.)
+- No live ammunition. - No knives or arrow tips (including field points, hunting broadheads, etc.). - No functional or non-functional bows, firearms or firearm parts that could be reassembled are allowed. - No humanoid shaped targets or reference to paintball, laser tag, air-soft, or pointing of any type of firearm or bow toward another person is allowed. - No display involving primarily tactical design firearms (i.e. AR platform or military type firearms). - No reference or use of the word "weapon" should be used in a display. - Make sure there are no safety violations in your display.
+(Example: no earplugs or safety glasses in a picture of a person shooting a firearm.).

-Shooting Sports: Archery (SF 50401)
+Shooting Sports: Archery Display (SF 50380)